 One day I’m going to attempt quilting again, but until that day I pretty much stick to clothes when sewing.

-If you're also interested in learning to sew clothes, home furnishings or gifts, book onto our Learn to Use a Sewing Machine workshop or our 'Stitch' Sewing and Dressmaking workshop
+If you're also interested in learning to sew clothes, home furnishings or gifts, book onto our Learn to Use a Sewing Machine course or our 'Stitch' Sewing and Dressmaking Classes

 What is your favourite type of garment to make?